SCREENING (UK PREMIERE + Q&A): 25 April 2020 at 15:30

 Dir.
 Dan Vernon, 2019, UK, 77 mins

 UK PREMIERE + Director Q&A

 Released in 1974, Changin’ Times was an extraordinary album recorded under extraordinary circumstances—the first-ever commercial album recorded inside an American prison.
 The artist was Ike White, a music prodigy, locked up inside from the age of 19, serving life for murder.
-With never-before-seen archive, this film charts Ike’s journey from prison and industry adulation to life as a free man, and a subsequent reinvention of himself as a performer for hire called David Maestro.
+Using never-before-seen archive footage, this film charts Ike’s journey from prison to industry adulation to life as a free man, and a subsequent reinvention of himself as a performer for hire called David Maestro.

 Doc’n Roll is supported by the BFI Audience Fund using money from the National Lottery to grow audience appetite and enjoyment for a wide range of independent British and international films.